leugimnat/Interactive-Map/README.md

 # Interactive Map

 A responsive interactive map built with Google Maps API, using HTML, CSS, and JavaScript.
 This map leverages Google's extensive location database instead of requiring static location data.
+Project Created for submission to Unified Mentor.

 ## Features
 - **Geographic location search** - Search for cities, states, countries, and regions